Changing lives through sport and education

 To date, being a .ORG has opened the program’s doors to more than 150 skateboard projects in 62 countries.
 “When people see .ORG, they know what we’re talking about, what we’re trying to achieve, what space that we’re in, and where we’re headed,” Percovich explains.

 And where they’re headed is strategic growth of the program to serve more children.
-With the help of the German government, the organization will expand within Afghanistan to a third site in Bamyan city, where it will open a school in 2020 within a UNESCO World Heritage space that once featured the famous, and now destroyed, sixth century Buddhas carved into the mountainside.
+With the help of the German government, the organization will expand within the Middle East to a third site, where it will open a school in 2020 within a UNESCO World Heritage space that once featured the famous, and now destroyed, sixth century Buddhas carved into the mountainside.
 In the next 10 years, Skateistan plans to open another six sites.
 They will need to raise $40 million to accomplish this.
 With the help of its partners and the added platform that comes with being a .ORG, the organization is confident they will keep things rolling.

 - .ORG Impact Award Winner 2019-Best Integrated Communications Campaign